On the interplay between magnetic field and anisotropy in holographic QCD: Other observables

 In fig.~\ref{fig:qqpotB} (left panel) we have plotted the quark-antiquark potential for two cases, labeled as $B_\parallel$ and $B_\perp$.
 The first one corresponds to separation of the quark-antiquark pair in the same direction as the magnetic field, i.e., $V_3$, while the second one corresponds to separation orthogonal to the magnetic field, i.e., $V_{1,2}$, both with $a=0$ and $c=0.25$.
 It is interesting to compare the string tensions (slopes) of this confining regime with lattice QCD calculations \cite{Bonati:2014ksa}, at least at the qualitative level.
 In fig.~\ref{fig:qqpotB} (right panel) we plot such tensions (normalized by the $B=0$ value) for choices of the parameter $c$.
 Strikingly, only the $c=0.25$ case agrees qualitatively with the results of \cite{Bonati:2014ksa} (monotonically increasing/decreasing functions of $B$ for the perpendicular/parallel cases, respectively), in the range of magnetic fields considered there $eB\sim0-1.2$ GeV\@.
-This qualitative agreement reinforces the comparison originally observed in \cite{Gursoy:2016ofp} based purely on IMC.
+This qualitative agreement reinforces the comparison originally observed in \cite{Gursoy:2016ofp} based purely on IMC and also agrees qualitatively with the results obtained in the models where magnetic field is introduced through a Maxwell term~\cite{Bohra:2019ebj,Bohra:2020qom}.
 On the other hand, it is worth noticing that for stronger magnetic fields, the string tensions for the parallel case behave non-monotonically.
 It would be interesting to see whether the qualitative agreement discussed above continues to hold for larger magnetic fields as well.
 This requires extension of the study of \cite{Bonati:2014ksa} to lattices with larger $B$ which, on the other hand, may be technically quite challenging.

 The above results should be contrasted with the behavior of the quark-antiquark potential in the presence of anisotropy (with zero magnetic field), investigated in \cite{Gursoy:2018ydr}.
 Surprisingly, behavior of string tensions in the parallel and perpendicular cases with non-vanishing $a$ are swapped compared to the non-vanishing $B$ case plotted in Fig.~\ref{fig:qqpotB}\@.
 In \cite{Gursoy:2018ydr} it was found that, in the parallel case, the slope of the potential prior to the transition is monotonic in the strength of the anisotropy $a$, while in the perpendicular case it exhibited a non-monotonic behavior, first growing and then decreasing, to ultimately disappear for strong enough anisotropy.
 The explanation for this change in behavior is the fact that the effects of the AdS$_4$ and AdS$_3$ geometries are exactly opposite to each other: in the anisotropic case, the dynamics are confined to the plane orthogonal to the direction of the anisotropy, while in the magnetic case, the dynamics are confined to the direction of the magnetic field.